About Actions

 The Action service plugin offers methods that you can implement as an action provider to make your actions more robust and easily managed, on both a user’s site and your end.

 Wix makes each method call at specific times in an action’s lifecycle.
-It sends the method parameters to a URI that you define when you set up the action in the Dev Center.
+It sends the method parameters to a URI that you define when you set up the action in your app's dashboard.
 It expects you to return your data in the form of the response object defined in the method reference.

 Currently there are two action service plugin endpoints that you can implement for your action: